hoanhan101/gray/_pages/about.md

 Hi friends,

 I'm Hoanh, a software engineer with a background in distributed systems.
-In my free time, I enjoy contributing to open-source projects and building/running personal ones.
+In my free time, I enjoy contributing to open-source projects, building and running personal ones.

 Some of my popular projects include:
 - [Motion](https://motion.hoanhan.co/): Simple way to set goal you actually follow